A topic from the subject of Environmental Chemistry in Chemistry.

 Conclusion

 Chemical processes play a critical role in understanding the complexities of climate change.
-By investigating these processes through experiments, data analysis, and applications, scientists gain insights into the causes and consequences of climate change, enabling the development of effective mitigation and adaptation strategies.
+By investigating these processes through experiments, data analysis, and modeling, scientists gain insights into the causes and consequences of climate change, enabling the development of effective mitigation and adaptation strategies.

 Chemical Processes in Climate Change